sparkysparo/Gradient-Boosting-for-Regression/README.md

 - **LSTAT**: Percentage of lower-status population.
 - **DIS**: Weighted distance to five Boston employment centers.

-This dataset is commonly used to predict housing prices based on these features.
+This dataset is suitable for exploring relationships between socio-economic factors and housing prices.
+However, it’s important to note its limitations, such as outdated information and potential ethical concerns regarding bias in the data.

 ---